Move over, Sunday Riley Good Genes (US version. The EU version has Glycolic Acid).

 LACTIC ACID TO EXFOLIATE SKIN

 Both Sunday Riley Good Genes and The Ordinary Lactic Acid 10% + HA 2% use lactic acid, the gentlest member of the AHAs family.

 Yep, the same family as glycolic acid.
 Both lactic and glycolic do the same things:

 - Exfoliate: They dissolve the “glue” that holds skin cells together, so they can slough off and reveal the newer, softer and brighter skin underneath.

 - Hydrate: They draw moisture from the air into the skin, deeply hydrating it.

 The difference?
 Glycolic acid’s bigger than lactic acid.
 And here size matters.
 A lot.

-The small size of glycolic acid allows it to penetrate the skin more easily.
-That makes it more effective BUT also more irritating.
+The small size of glycolic acid allows it to penetrate skin more easily.
+That makes it more effective, BUT also more irritating.

 That’s why lactic acid is so perfect for sensitive skin.
 Out of all the AHAs, it’s the one less likely to irritate your skin.